wenbinyugroup/ivabs/README.rst

 **PreVABS** is a versatile preprocessor to generate detailed composite sections based on a few design parameters including sectional geometry, topology, and material.

-**VABS** is a world-known cross-sectional analysis code based on decades of  university research (Georgia Tech/Utah State/Purdue) commercialized by `AnalySwift LLC <https://analyswift.com/>`_, to model composite slender structures as beams.
+**VABS** is a world-known cross-sectional analysis code to to model composite slender structures as beams.
+It is based on decades of university research (Georgia Tech/Utah State/Purdue) sponsored by US Army.
+It has been commercialized and a license can be requested from `AnalySwift <http://analyswift.com/software-trial/>`_.

 bundles  **PreVABS + VABS + gmsh + msgpi + GEBT
 + Dakota(optional)** . **PreVABS** is a parametrized composite design tool.